A Future End to the Techno Religion

 Which in a way is kind of funny because maybe Doug Liman had it right more than Danny Boyle did, at least it seems from this Californian’s vantage.
 I know, many of us probably remember Boyle’s Trainspotting more than Liman’s Go, and yet the latter has grown as a 1990s cult classic in its own right.
 Following his 1996 hit Swingers, Liman’s 1999 Los Angeles rave comedy was written off by some critics as a Quentin Tarantino copycat.
 But that misses the mark.
 Go didn’t kill its way into minds and hearts.
 It floated like a Bruce Lee soliloquy.

 “It’s like, ‘Hey man!
 How’s the ground down there?’"
 So says a raver to Go’s lead characters Ronna and Claire in a van outside a warehouse party, believing he’s high on what is fake ecstasy.
 Looking back now, it’s the film’s comment on the universal search for the spiritual.
-The truth is, Trainspotting maybe elevated heroin, and more than it celebrated ecstasy, the latter proposed as a salve to kicking the smack habit; Pulp Fiction on the other hand was homicidal mania riding the heroin high of rock ‘n’ roll, a film that dared audiences to laugh at a poor kid’s head exploding at the end of John Travolta’s pistol point-blank.
+The truth is, Trainspotting maybe elevated heroin — and more than it celebrated ecstasy — the latter proposed as a salve to kicking the smack habit; Pulp Fiction on the other hand was homicidal mania, riding a heroin high of rock ‘n’ roll, a film that dared audiences to laugh at a poor kid’s head exploding at the end of John Travolta’s pistol point-blank.
 One semi-glorified drug use.
 The other clearly glorified violence.
-In contrast, Go, which was written by John August, was a more humane document, and ultimately the deeper, kinder laugh.
+In contrast, Go, which was written by John August, was a more humane document, and ultimately the deeper, more sustained laugh.

-It was somewhere between Fiction and Trainspotting, yet more immersed in the low cost seedy ways of city nightlife and youth’s fascination with living the ultra life.
-Its soundtrack lacked Trainspotting’s brilliant edge, but it also imbibed the electronica rhythms and breakbeat flows throughout its winding, fracturing narrative that were its soundtrack to the underground.
-Its more astonishing magic trick however was how it captured today more than yesterday.
-Mixed up, sexed up, stoned, and lost, its diverse group of heroines and heroes indexed heavily toward equality and diversity; faced with criminality, faced with consequences, the impulse at the end of the century, a decade before Barack Obama’s presidency, was “Go!
+It was somewhere between Fiction and Trainspotting, yet more immersed in the low cost seedy ways of LA’s nightlife and youth’s fascination with living the ultra life — its soundtrack lacked Trainspotting’s brilliant edge, but it also imbibed in the electronica rhythms and breakbeat flows throughout its winding, fracturing narrative that were its soundtrack to the underground.
+Its more astonishing magic trick however, was how it captured today more than yesterday.
+Mixed up, sexed up, stoned, and lost, its diverse group of heroines and heroes indexed heavily toward equality and diversity — faced with criminality, faced with consequences, the impulse at the end of the century, a decade before Barack Obama’s presidency, was “Go!
 Go!
 Go!”

 So we did, and we have.
 We did go.
 We are going.
 But where?
 The things we took for granted are now up for debate: democracy, decency, dignity.
 Truth be told, I would have added “reality” to that list, but that would be disingenuous.
 There I personally have revised my own interpretation of the past and what resides in memory.
 No. Factually speaking, most ravers I knew, including myself, were eager to debate fundamental tenants of reality.
 Rave, above all else, was hallucinatory.

 We were a ragtag band of renegade philosophers.
 Nihilists.
 I don’t write that word lightly.
-Often associated with the German philologist, philosopher and tortured soul, Friedrich Nietzsche, nihilism is one of those words that most people pick at gingerly as if it were radioactive.
-The Buddha basically described it as a spiritual orientation in which we throw our hands up in disinterest and despair at the meaninglessness of life.
+Often associated with the German philologist, philosopher and tortured soul, Friedrich Nietzsche, nihilism is one of those words that most people pick at gingerly, as if it were radioactive.
+Before it had the “nihilism” label — based on the Latin nihil for “nothing at all” — the Buddha described it as a spiritual orientation, in which we throw our hands up in disinterest and despair at the meaninglessness of life.
 I am not saying that “ravers” and the techno-enchanted are nihilists, but that there is a powerful strain of nihilism in the futurist mentality, because much of it stems relentlessly from a deep dissatisfaction with the past and the present.

 And yet that is only part of the picture, because many ravers were also hippies.
 Zippies.
 That was what some U.K. observers dubbed the “new age travelers” that formed part of the ranks of the “Acid House” or “Ecstasy” generation that “saw the light” or “heard the future” in the late 1980s and early 1990s in grassy fields and dark warehouses, embracing the social liberation at the heart of rave’s artistic fire.
 The intense fascination with the “spiritual” among many early ravers pulled in the Goa trance of India and the rhythmic mysticism of Africa.
 Just like the hippies of the psychedelic 1960s, the ravers of the 1990s were drawn to fantasy, ecology, pharmacology and science.

 These two ends of a spiritual spectrum are part of a tension that has emerged in the mass cultural waves of the 2010s and 2020s.
-Hedonism is perhaps where the two meet, from the disaffected to the earnest, converging in a cybernetic synthesis of circuits, cells and code, forming an interconnected system of electricity.
-As we migrated more and more from analog means to digital metamorphoses, caught between the tactile thrills of turntables and speaker cables, and the expansive “metaverse” that computer screens and sequencing software predicted, we overlooked the persistence of human folly.
+Hedonism is perhaps where the two meet, from the disaffected to the earnest, converging in a cybernetic synthesis of circuits, cells and code, forming an interconnected system of electricity — as we migrated more and more from analog means to digital metamorphoses, caught between the tactile thrills of turntables and speaker cables, and the expansive “metaverse” that computer screens and sequencing software predicted, we overlooked the persistence of one immutably critical factor — human folly.

 Hedonists.
 “One who regards pleasure as the chief goal of life.”
 Or at least those who put pleasure as the highest goal.
-Nihilists it is said more easily substitute pleasure for meaning.
-And the Zippies, the techno hippies, the lotus-eaters, the free spirits, the global experimentalists, found succor and fellowship in the hearty deconstruction of conformist capitalism: a new rebellion — raving, hacking, experimenting, exploring.
-Technology, both chemical and instrumental, promised an instantaneous zap into a more open, more colorful and more exciting world.
+Nihilists, it is said, more easily substitute pleasure for meaning.
+And the Zippies — the techno hippies, the lotus-eaters, the free spirits, the global experimentalists — found succor and fellowship in the hearty deconstruction and rejection of conformist capitalism.
+“Rave” was a new rebellion — dancing and hacking, experimenting and dosing, exploring and roaming.
+Technology, as ravers deemed — both chemical and instrumental — promised an instantaneous zap or groove into a more open, more colorful, and more exciting world.

 Time was both faster and slower.
 The more everything accelerated through the zip of ones and zeroes, on and off, the pulse of electricity through the integrated circuits that became motherboards and microchips, from mainframes to desktops to phones, the more we seemed to be living in the mythic.
 Central to the urgent questioning was the search — which in a way found its purest expression in Google’s search bar — the quest for meaning, and behind that, what the Buddha in Sanskrit would call taṇhā, or desire, and what Nietzsche would call the Will to Power.

 Yet it was not to me a selfish search, at least not in the beginning.
 There was the search for community, for commonality.
-We live in a time of backlash against cultural synthesis, a backlash to immigration, a backlash to miscegenation, a backlash to multiculturalism — the accusations between the woke and the anti-woke.
+We live in a time of backlash against cultural synthesis, a backlash to immigration, a backlash to miscegenation, and a backlash to multiculturalism — the accusations between the “woke” and the “anti-woke.”
 But the dawning of a global network of humanity — the Internet — was in many ways prefigured by the global wave of rave.
-For decades, it gave me hope.
+For decades, it gave many hope.

 Let go.
 Let the rhythm take you.
-Let the algorithm take you.
-And yet, in retrospect, risk losing control.
-Twenty years after the big bang of rave somewhere in the swamps of social media, witnessing the dissolution of friendships and basic common decency, my faith in the future — an optimism over technology’s empowerment of the hidden talents of the masses — was finally shaken.
-Lucas was indeed onto something.
+Let the algorithm take you — and yet, in retrospect, risk losing control.
+Twenty years after the big bang of rave somewhere in the swamps of social media, witnessing the dissolution of friendships and basic common decency — my faith in the future — an optimism over technology’s empowerment of the hidden talents of the masses — was finally shaken.
+Lucas was actually onto something.
 I was naïve.
-Or at least I have come to understand: the techno revolution was perilous.
-My stubborn faith in the good of ravers has clashed against those who have also cheered authoritarians, or those taken with conspiracy theories about mass shootings, viruses and elections.
-I still have compassion for the misled, but I cannot ignore the ebb of reason, and the rise of the paranoid style that has led to violence and treason.
+Or at least, I have come to understand that the techno revolution was perilous.
+My stubborn faith in the good of ravers has clashed against those who have cheered authoritarians, or those taken with conspiracy theories about mass shootings.
+I still have compassion for the misled, but I cannot ignore the ebb of reason.
+For techno coincided with a rise of the paranoid style, that has led to violence and dissolution.

 It’s easy to say what fools we techno-enthusiasts were, given today’s proliferation of paranoia on the worldwide web.
 It turned out all that connection also meant getting mixed up in each others’ ignorances, every one of us dragged into the mud.
 It’s not that I didn’t see the darkness.
-In my 1999 thesis, titled Pan and the Cyborg — the hybrid goat-man dancing with the hybrid cyber-man — its central tenant was that humans are as irrational as we are rational, and that the “animal” hedonism and hallucinatory visions surging with 1990s techno art embodied this tension.
+In my 1999 thesis, titled Pan and the Cyborg — the hybrid goat-man dancing with the hybrid cyber-man — its core theme was that humans are as irrational as we are rational and that the “animal” hedonism and hallucinatory visions surging through 1990s techno art embodied this tension.

 Even so, I was not prepared for the gut-punch that the last 10 years would bring.
-Just as electronic music became as popular as ever, so the world seems to be teetering on the brink of disaster: climate change, Russia’s invasion of the Ukraine, the Jan.
-6 coup attempt by an American president, the seething of China in a wind-up to “take back” Taiwan, the raw divisions over sexual orientation and gender identity, the tolerance among tech companies for the ugliest side of human nature in the name of “free speech” and the almighty advertising dollar.
+Just as electronic music became as popular as ever, so the world seems to be teetering on the brink of disaster: climate change, Russia’s invasion of the Ukraine, the storming of the US Capitol on Jan.
+6, 2020, the military signals of China to “take back” Taiwan, the raw divisions over gender identity, the woke-anti-woke metadata tagged tribalism, the tolerance among tech companies for the uglier sides of human nature in the name of free speech ruled by corporate algorithms and the almighty advertising dollar.

 Whatever you dream, whatever you want.
 Here’s the thing.
 I’m not here to wallow in despair or claim I’m ashamed of my raver days.
 In fact, I am nowadays more upbeat about the future than I have been in a long time.
 It’s just I am in no hurry to get to the future any more.
 The future is here, and in many ways, it’s not that great.
 But it also isn’t hopeless or without its signs of progress.
 It was silly for us partisans of the techno religion to think human nature could be quarantined in the 21st century.